sitek94/youtube-notes/README.md

   and install `@types/chrome`
 - if you have some error around step [Inspect the background script](https://developer.chrome.com/docs/extensions/mv3/getstarted/#inspect-background) try removing and adding again your extension

+## Known obstacles

+- persisting notes
+  - storage limit - the easiest way to store the notes is to use [chrome.storage](https://developer.chrome.com/docs/extensions/reference/storage/), which seems to have a [limit](https://developer.chrome.com/docs/extensions/reference/storage/#property-sync) of 102400 bytes.
+    - above-mentioned limit is for `storage.sync`, `storage.local` with `unlimitedStorage` permission, doesn't have such limit, so if you don't need to sync your notes between devices, that's something to consider
+  - write operations limit (120 per minute) - we can't save the notes on each keystroke, instead we need to either debounce the input, or save the notes every minute or so.

+## Ideas

+Just a few ideas that one might want to implement, but I'll probably never add them, because I don't really need them:

+- [ ] add options page to customize the font size, colors, etc.